Walk the Wye for Breast Cancer Research/ The Velindre Cancer Centre, Cardiff

 At the presentation of the cheque for £9680, the proceeds from the 2019 walk, Dr Annabel Borley gave an overview of how research funded by the Velindre Breast Cancer Research had supported six research fellows.
 The focus of their research on the cellular mechanisms on how the cancer was able to go on to develop secondary cancers had led to the development of clinical trials in which Velindre was currently involved.
 An example of cancer research leading directly to improved treatments for cancers.

-75% of the funds raised in 2020 will be donated to the Velindre Cancer Centre at Cardiff, and 25% will go to other charities supported by the Rotary Clubs of Monmouth, Chepstow and Ross on Wye.
+75% of the funds raised in 2020 were donated to the Velindre Cancer Centre at Cardiff, and 25% will go to other charities supported by the Rotary Clubs of Monmouth, Chepstow and Ross on Wye.